12.7. Mahjong Tiles: Outlining A Polymorphic Solution

 };

 The CircleTile and BambooTile classes.
 The CircleTile and RankTile classes share several features.
-Their constructors chain to the RankTile constructor, passing the tile's rank (the number of circles or bamboo sticks on the tile) to it, and both inherit and use the RankTile matches function.
-Furthermore, both classes define a draw function that chains to the Tile function before drawing rank number of circles or bamboo sticks on the tile's face.
+Their constructors chain to the RankTile constructor, passing the tile's rank (the number of circles or bamboo sticks on the tile) as an argument, and both inherit and use the RankTile matches function.
+Furthermore, both classes inherit but override the Tile draw function, demonstrating that inheritance can skip one or more "generations."
+The overloaded draw functions call the Tile draw function to draw a blank tile before drawing the decorations on it.

 class CharacterTile : public Tile